Best and worst large UK airports

 How we rate UK airports

-In June 2016, we asked Which? members to complete an online survey about their experiences of flying from and to a UK airport.
-Our results are based on 8,313 member experiences.
+In April/May 2017, we asked Which? members to complete an online survey about their experiences of flying from and to a UK airport.
+Our results are based on 10,532 member experiences.

 Large airports have 10 million or more terminal passengers every year.
 Small airports have fewer than 10 million passengers.